mattmartin14/dream_machine/substack/articles/2026.05.12-ecs_etl/README.md

 ## Least-Privilege IAM Notes

-- Task role can read the configured script key, list/read source input prefix, and read/write/delete output objects in target prefix.
+- Task role can read runtime scripts only from configured allowed script prefixes, list/read source input prefix, and read/write/delete output objects in target prefix.
 - Scheduler role can only call `ecs:RunTask` for this task and pass the two ECS roles.
 - Execution role uses the AWS managed ECS execution policy.